 Polymeric carbon nitrides exhibit a catalytic effect in sunlight that can be used for the production of hydrogen from solar energy.
 However, the efficiency of these metal-free catalysts is extremely low.
-A team at the Tianjin University in China, in collaboration with a group at the Helmholtz-Zentrum Berlin, has increased the catalytic efficiency of these polymeric carbon nitrides by a factor eleven through a simple process resulting in a larger surface area.
+A team at the Tianjin University in China, in collaboration with a group at the Helmholtz-Zentrum Berlin, has increased the catalytic efficiency of these polymeric carbon nitrides by a factor of eleven through a simple process resulting in a larger surface area.
 The paper was published in the journal Energy & Environmental Science.

 One of the major challenges of the energy transition is to supply energy even when the sun is not shining.
 Hydrogen production by splitting water with the help of sunlight could offer a solution.
 Hydrogen is a good energy storage medium and can be used in many ways.
 However, water does not simply split by itself.
-Catalysts are needed, for instance Platinum, which is rare and expensive.
+Catalysts are needed, for instance, Platinum, which is rare and expensive.
 Research teams the world over are looking for more economical alternatives.
 Now a team headed by Dr. Tristan Petit from the HZB, together with colleagues led by Prof. Bin Zhang from Tianjin University, Tianjin, China, has made important progress using a well-known class of metal-free photocatalysts.

 Nanolayers with large pores

-Bin Zhang and his team specialise in the synthesis of polymeric carbon nitrides (PCN) that is considered a good candidate as a catalyst for hydrogen production.
+Bin Zhang and his team specialize in the synthesis of polymeric carbon nitrides (PCN) that is considered a good candidate as a catalyst for hydrogen production.
 The PCN molecules form a structure that can be compared to thin layers of filo pastry dough: sheets of this material lie on top of each other tightly packed together.
 The Chinese chemists have now succeeded by means of a relatively simple two-step heat treatment in separating the individual sheets from each other – the same way that puff pastry separates into individual crispy layers in the oven.
 The heat treatment produced samples consisting of individual nanolayers with large pores containing different amino groups with specific functionalities.

 Efficiency increased by factor eleven